emreoz1/TheLastOrcHunter_Gazali/README.md

+# Important
+arif_v1.py is a version that you can play through the terminal without installing a library. main.py is a version where you can play 2D by installing the pygame library.

 # TheLastOrcHunter_Gazali
 It is a single player story-based 2D game written with Python PyGame library.
 The game consists of 4 chapters.
 The story flow changes slightly depending on the choices.
 There is a secret achievement and an alternate ending.